Kishikawa1286/zasshikai202405/slides/slide.md

 marp: true
 theme: default
 header: '雑誌会 2024/05/08'
-footer: 'Extension of TOPSIS to determine weight of decision maker for group ...'
+footer: 'An extended TOPSIS for determining weights of decision makers with ...'
 paginate: true
 size: 16:9
 style: |